-The District owns 26 facilities that occupy 84 acres of parkland in the Village of Oak Park.
+The District owns 27 facilities that occupy 84 acres of parkland in the Village of Oak Park.
 Facilities operated by the District include: an Administrative Center, two outdoor pools, an indoor ice rink, 3 historic properties (the Oak Park Conservatory, Cheney Mansion, and Pleasant Home), a gymnastics center and seven recreation centers.
+Beginning in May 2023, the District will open its Community Recreation Center (CRC).
+The CRC will include an indoor walking track, esports room, indoor sports courts, a fitness center, and community rooms.
+The CRC will provide a space for everyone to recreate all year regardless of weather, and will be a net zero energy use facility.
 A full schedule of recreation programs is provided by the District, including classes and activities in aerobics, swimming, music, dance, visual arts, and various sports.
 Recreational activities are available for all ages.
 The District is a member of the West Suburban Special Recreation Association, which provides recreation services to physically or mentally challenged persons.
 Approximately 3,000 programs are provided yearly.